Skip to content

 Learning together

-If you've never learned to ride a bike or are a bit rusty after time off the saddle, why not brush up on your skills with your kids?
+If you've never learned to ride a bike or are a bit rusty after time out of the saddle, why not brush up on your skills with your kids?
 Not only do you get to spend quality time with the family, it can actually help children to learn bike-riding skills faster.

 Make sure your child’s bike and equipment are set up properly before they start cycling.
 A bike shop can help with this if you're not sure.
 If you’re worried about traffic then your local park can be a good place to start, as well as many of the places we care for.